The Truth About Health Insurance Deductibles.

 For example, facing an $8,000 deductible means that a hospital bill of $20,000 leaves you scrambling to cover the initial $8,000.
 It's a recipe for financial disaster.
 Do you have $8,000 in your bank account?
 If not, then you are headed for deep financial trouble.

 The above scenario does not account for the additional burden of coinsurance, where you continue to pay a percentage of the expenses beyond the deductible until you reach your out-of-pocket maximum.
-You are probably responsible for coinsurance which means that you’ll share the responsibility with the health plan above your deductible.
-If you have a 20% coinsurance then you’ll pay 20% above the deductible until you reach your Out Of Pocket Max.
-In this case, if your out-of-pocket max is $10,000 you’ll first pay the deductible of $8000 and then 20% of the remaining $12,000 on that bill until you pay a total of $10,000.
+You are probably responsible for coinsurance, meaning you’ll share the responsibility with the health plan above your deductible.
+If you have a 20% coinsurance, you’ll pay 20% above the deductible until you reach your out-of-pocket max.
+In this case, if your out-of-pocket max is $10,000, you’ll first pay the deductible of $8000 and then 20% of the remaining $12,000 on that bill until you pay a total of $10,000.

 The Affordable Care Act (ACA) aimed to provide broader health insurance coverage but also led to an unintended consequence: the rise of high-deductible health plans.
 As deductibles soared, many found themselves with health insurance that offered little immediate financial relief in times of need.
 The ACA's noble intentions have been overshadowed by the stark reality that insurance coverage does not equate to affordable care for all.

 For example, Let's say you go to the emergency room.
-You may go to a hospital that is in network but the doctors you see at that hospital may be out of network.
-The thing that people don’t understand is that doctors who work in the hospital often don’t work for the hospital.
-They work for Service Providers that are contracted with the hospital for services, but they may not be in your insurance plan network.
+You may go to a hospital in network, but the doctors you see at that hospital may be out of network.
+People don’t understand that doctors who work in the hospital often don’t work for the hospital.
+They work for Service Providers contracted with the hospital for services but may not be in your insurance plan network.
 Therefore, you have a separate out-of-network deductible.
-Obviously, this isn't very clear to consumers.
+This isn't very clear to consumers.
 Unfortunately, the system was built to confuse consumers.
 Let me sum it up for you in one image.

 The healthcare system's complexity is by no means an accident.
 It's a labyrinth designed with enough twists and turns to confound the average consumer.
 From the ambiguity of in-network versus out-of-network providers to the perplexing structure of deductibles for different services, the system seems engineered more for obfuscation than clarity.
 This complexity hinders understanding and significantly increases the risk of financial jeopardy for the unwary.

-As I said earlier, 200,000 Americans last year alone—filed for bankruptcy due to medical expenses, despite having health insurance.
-It's a glaring indictment of a system that prioritizes paperwork and profits over patients and their well-being.
-The financial mechanisms designed to share costs and incentivize wise healthcare spending instead have become instruments of financial instability and distress.
+As I said earlier, 200,000 Americans filed for bankruptcy last year alone due to medical expenses despite having health insurance.
+This is a glaring indictment of a system prioritizing paperwork and profits over patients and their well-being.
+The financial mechanisms designed to share costs and incentivize wise healthcare spending have become instruments of economic instability and distress.

 The dark side of health insurance deductibles reveals a troubling landscape where financial security is undermined, not upheld, by the very mechanisms supposed to protect it.
 As we grapple with the complexities of healthcare financing, it becomes increasingly clear that we need a new plan.